Furugelm Island: History

 The island was described by the sailors of the frigate Pallada on May 10, 1854, and named for Johan Hampus Furuhjelm, captain of the transport Knyaz Menshikov, which belonged to the Russian-American Company.

 After 1922, with the advent of the system of fishing kolkhozes and state fishery enterprises, several fishing facilities were located on the island.
 Greater renown came to the island after the opening of wild animal farms, on which for the first time selective breeders began to raise blue minks.
 For a while, all was well.
-Later, the fur animal killed almost all the local birds.
+Later, the minks killed almost all the local birds.
 The bird colonies took a long time to recover.

 Following the deterioration of relations with Japan began the construction of coastal defenses on Furuhjelm Island.
 Artillery batteries and several anti-landing reinforcements were introduced.
 They remained in the battle-ready state during the Korean War.

 At the end of the 1970s the military garrison was dissolved.

 There is currently no permanent population on the island.
 Since March 24, 1978, the territory of the island has belonged to the Far-East State Marine Reserve.